 G’day Travelers!
 As you would know in the last 12 months I’ve done a fair bit of travelling.
-Up until about 6 months ago I was using a traditional backpacker style backpack as my checked luggage.
+Up until about 6 months ago, I was using a traditional backpacker style backpack as my checked luggage.
 While on my previous backpacking style trips it had been perfect.
-But lugging it around in addition to my camera bag on the short sharp trips I’d been doing this year had become quiet tedious.
+But lugging it around in addition to my camera bag on the short sharp trips I’d been doing this year had become quite tedious.

 What I like about the High Sierra Composite Wheeled Duffle

-The first thing I really liked about the bag was that it was relatively light weight.
+The first thing I really liked about the bag was that it was relatively lightweight.
 Compared to the backpack I had been using previously, I’d saved myself 3kg’s in baggage allowance just simply by switching over the to the High Sierra bag.
 A big difference when I’ve got a hefty tripod to carry around with me.

 Secondly and probably the main reason for switching was the portability.
-I know most luggage these days does have handles and wheels but being able to switch the bag from rolling luggage over to a backpack with just two zippers has been extremely handy.
-I wont have to revert back to my old backpack if I travel somewhere that dragging a wheelie bag around just simply isn’t practical.
+I know most luggage these days do have handles and wheels but being able to switch the bag from rolling luggage over to a backpack with just two zippers has been extremely handy.
+I won’t have to revert back to my old backpack if I travel somewhere that dragging a wheelie bag around just simply isn’t practical.